51st-Vfw/MissionEditing-Index/documentation/me_sops.md

 ![](images/51st_SOP_Comms.png)

-The following version of the comms card shows presets where defined (see the discussion of airframe specific SOPs below).
+The following version of the comms card shows presets where defined (see the discussion of airframe specific SOPs below; not all airframes set all of these presets).
+The (1) and (2) symbols refer to the COMM1 and COMM2 radios in the airframe, respectively.
+That is, "(1) 5" is COMM1, preset 5.

 ![](images/51st_SOP_Comms_Presets.png)

-Both images are `.png` format suitable for use as a DCS kneeboard.
+Both images above are `.png` format suitable for use as a DCS kneeboard.
 Based on the mission configuration, not all of the information may be relevant to a particular mission.
-In addition, `.svg` versions of the [SOP Comms](source/51st_SOP_Comms.svg) and [SOP Comms Presets](source/51st_SOP_Comms_Presets.svg) are available as templates to allow customization for a particular mission.
+There are `.svg` versions of the [SOP Comms (SVG)](source/51st_SOP_Comms.svg) and [SOP Comms Presets (SVG)](source/51st_SOP_Comms_Presets.svg) available as templates to allow customization for a particular mission.

 # Airframe Specific SOPs